Last updated October 2018

-Generally speaking we collect your personal information directly from you as part of providing legal services (unless it is unreasonable or impractical for us to do so in which case we may collect your personal information from a publicly maintained record or an information service provider).
+Generally speaking we collect your personal information directly from you as part of providing legal services when you provide your personal information to us in person, over the phone, via email or Settify or otherwise (unless it is unreasonable or impractical for us to do so in which case we may collect your personal information from a publicly maintained record or an information service provider).
 Alternatively, if you are not a client, we may collect your personal information from a client to assist with providing legal services.

-We need your personal information to provide legal services to you (if you are our client) or to meet our obligations to our clients (if you are not a client).
+We need your personal information (including sensitive information) to provide legal services to you (if you are our client) or to meet our obligations to our clients (if you are not a client).
+We also need your personal information to perform our other business functions including internal record keeping, creating and updating our databases and ensuring compliance with our contractual and other legal obligations to our clients.
 If you do not provide us with your personal information we may not be able to assist you with legal services (if you are our client) or it may affect our ability to assist our client with legal services (if you are not our client).

-If you do not wish to provide your personal information, please tell one of our lawyers and we will only request information that is required by law.
+If you do not wish to provide your personal information to us, please tell one of our lawyers and we will only request information that is required by law.
 We will, if practicable, allow you to use a pseudonym or to not identify yourself unless this is impractical or against the law.

 Generally speaking we will disclose your personal information for the purposes for which we collect it, made known to you at the time.
 Typically, this is only for the purpose of providing our legal services (where appropriate, on a confidential basis), to tell you about other legal services we provide and to invite you to our events.
 We may also disclose your personal information in other ways with your consent and as required by law.